 In the late 7th century, Pope Vitalian sent Hadrian, a monk from somewhere in North Africa, to Britain, where he became the abbot of a monastery in Canterbury.
 Hadrian is described as being a Berber, and therefore was probably fair-skinned, but little is known about the man’s ancestry, so it is not impossible that he might have been of Sub-Saharan descent.
 During the Viking Age, Vikings raided the Iberian coastline and may well have raided parts of North Africa, so it is not impossible that they might have taken black people as slaves and brought them back to the British Isles, but at this point this is nothing more than speculation without evidence to support it.

-By the 12th century, when RH:PoT is set, it is unlikely that there were more than a tiny handful of men and women of African origin or descent in the British Isles.
+By the 12th century, when RH:PoT is set, it is unlikely that there were more than a small handful of men and women of African origin or descent in the British Isles.
 Whereas Italy and the Iberian peninsula had fairly regular contact with North Africa and thus did have modest numbers of black men and women living there, Britain was a fair distance from those parts of Europe.
 It is certainly possible that a few ‘Moors’ came to Britain, most likely along trade routes from the Iberian peninsula to ports like Bristol.
 But there were not large enough numbers of them to leave more than very sporadic evidence of their presence behind.
 For example, in 2013, analysis of a skeleton found in a river in Gloucestershire determined that it belonged to a woman between 18 and 24 who had come from Sub-Saharan Africa some time between 896 and 1025 AD.
 Who she was and how she got to England is a mystery, but the fact that her body was thrown into a river instead of given a proper burial suggests she may have been low-status, such as a slave.
-This body is the clearest proof that any person from Sub-Saharan Africa before the end of the Middle Ages.
+This body is the clearest proof that any person from Sub-Saharan Africa lived in England before the end of the Middle Ages.

 Medieval people certainly knew that some people had black skin.
 St Maurice was pictured as a black man, and Balthasar, one of the Three Wise Men, was often depicted that way as well.
 A manuscript produced in England around 1241 depicts a black man clinging to a large initial letter.
-If some artists understood that some people had black skin, the most likely possibility is that they had seen such people or knew those who had.
+If artists understood that some people had black skin, the most likely possibility is that they had seen such people or knew those who had.

 So it seems likely that there were at least small numbers of black men and women in medieval England.
 They were probably fairly rare, and most likely to be encountered in the larger cities, having come there probably from the Iberian peninsula for commercial reasons or perhaps as the slave or servant of a wealthy man or woman.
 But the notion of a black man who traveled from Jerusalem to Nottingham in the 1190s is not impossible, although such a man would certainly have been very unusual.